pranav-ganesh/tp/docs/UserGuide.md

    - `add n/John Doe p/98765432 e/johnd@example.com` : Adds a contact named John Doe to the CMM database.
    - `list` : Lists all contacts.
    - `done 2` : Marks the 2nd contact shown in the current list as completed.
-   - `edit 1 n/Bob p/62353535` : Edits the name and phone number of the first person in the displayed list.
+   - `edit 1 n/Bob p/62353535` : Edits the name and phone number of the first contact in the displayed list.
    - `delete 3` : Deletes the 3rd contact shown in the current list.
    - `display 4` : Displays the full contact details of the fourth contact in the displayed list.
    - `clear` : Deletes all contacts.